rdd13r/rdd13r/README.md

 The [Agile Manifesto](https://agilemanifesto.org/ "The declaration of Agile Manifesto") we hold dear,
 In spirited conversations we find cheer.
 [Maker culture](https://en.wikipedia.org/wiki/Maker_culture "Maker culture side of Hacker Culture") our passions it fuels,
-Replacing Cogs with well coded tools.
+Replacing Cogs with well-coded tools.

 The most enchanting part of this quest,
 Empowering others to be their best.